narrow slide 4

 Photo credits: frown—Jacob Earl; scaffolding—James F. Clay

-How to write a foreign character
+How to write a foreign language character

 I love languages.
 I have a Bachelor’s in Linguistics, which entailed a minor in Spanish.
 For my last MS, I’ve taken Irish lessons online.
 In my current WIP, I have a Russian Soviet trilingual heroine who doesn’t want our American monolingual hero to know she speaks English.
 Oh, and it’s set in Paris.
 Hooray!
 (For some reason, it’s always my heroines that are the polyglots.)